thanos-io/thanos/docs/proposals-accepted/202106-automated-per-endpoint-mTLS.md

 ## Alternatives

 * Try to close connection only when things are actually changed, not based on time.
 But this is not a general approach and needs some research to figure out if this is possible in go.
+* Another alternative here is having one querier per-certificate realm - meaning one querier for your internal no-mTLS sidecars, and one querier for your clusters that share a root CA. root CA.
+  * No changes to TLS configuration required.
+  * Number of queriers is required to scale with the number of certificates / shared root CAs.
+  * Complex scenarios when we need to scale out number of replicas multiples per certificate.

 ## Action Plan